-BRUSSELS - Journalismfund is hiring a Project Coordinator for its Earth Investigations Programme.
+BRUSSELS - Journalismfund is hiring a Project Coordinator for its European Cross-border programme.

 Journalismfund Europe vzw is a Brussels-based independent non-profit intermediary incorporated by citizens in 1998.
 The organisation is dedicated to advancing independent cross-border investigative journalism by connecting donors and journalists in order to strengthen democracy in Europe.
 It ultimately serves the public interest, furthers accountability as well as transparency, and contributes to critical thinking and well-informed debate.

-With its Earth Investigations Programme, Journalismfund will substantially enhance cross-border environmental investigative journalism by supporting journalists, newsrooms and organisations.
-In order to further develop and implement this project, Journalismfund vzw is looking for a full-time project coordinator who will work in close concert with the other project coordinator/team members of the programme.
+With its European Cross-border grant programme, Journalismfund Europe will substantially enhance European cross-border investigative journalism by supporting journalists and newsrooms.
+In order to further develop and implement this project, Journalismfund is looking for a full-time project coordinator who will work in close concert with the other project coordinator/team members of the programme.

-The Project Coordinator is a key position within the organisation, acting as the organisation’s primary contact for grant applicants and grant recipients, running part of the grant activity and assisting in the mentoring programme, the coordination of the training facilities for the grantees, networking and the measuring of impact.
+The Project Coordinator is a key position within the organisation, acting as the organisation’s primary contact for grant applicants and grant recipients, running part of the grant activity and assisting in the mentoring programme, networking and the measuring of impact.

-The Project Coordinator reports to the managing director of Journalismfund vzw and will work closely with the other project coordinators of the organisation and the financial management.
+The Project Coordinator reports to the managing director of Journalismfund Europe and will work closely with the other project coordinators of the organisation and the financial management.

 - Oversee and execute all elements of the grant programme.
 Includes the following: